Emergency Underwear and Socks – More Important Than You May Realize

 I remember my mom telling me a story about grandma's underwear.
 Grandma was walking across the street in our small hometown of Weyerhaeuser when the elastic gave out at the top of her bloomers and they dropped around her ankles (she was wearing a dress).
 Grandma, being the practical person that she was, stepped out of the garment, tucked it in her purse to be repaired later, and kept on walking.

 In case of emergency, spare pairs of each will go a long way towards keeping you healthy and comfortable.
 In this post we're going to do a quick overview of health risks associated with wet and dirty underwear and socks, and recommendations for the best underwear and socks for health, durability and comfort.

-Basic cotton underwear that breath and absorb excess moisture are better than non-breathable nylon/rayon/lace products.
-Another option that has recently become available (but tends to be more expensive) is wicking underwear specifically designed to draw sweat away from the body.
-Wicking underwear can be synthetic or natural – look for “wicking” in the description.
-Here’s one example of wicking underwear for women – ExOfficio Women’s Give-N-Go Bikini Briefs.
-I haven’t tried these personally, but they received good reviews.
 Check your favorite local store or online retailer and do some label reading.
-I tend to be a plain cotton sort of gal, preferably organic, with a non-dyed panel in the crotch area.
+I tend to be a plain cotton sort of gal, with a non-dyed panel in the crotch area.
+Organic bamboo cloth is another option that's recently become available.
 Chemical dyes can be pretty nasty, and you do not want them being absorbed by some of your most sensitive areas.

 I'd like to also note that a good pair of underwear is your final line of defense again some of the nasty chemicals currently being used in the clothing industry, which include formaldehyde, brominated flame retardants and a cocktail of other nasty things.
 The post “Toxic dyes, lethal logos, cotton drenched in formaldehyde… How your clothes could poison you” shares: